A Guide to Trusts: Everything You Need to Know

 Who Should Have Trusts?

-Trusts can be extremely useful parts of estate planning, but they may not be relevant or necessary for everyone.
+Trusts can be an extremely useful part of estate planning, but they may not be relevant or necessary for everyone.
 You may want to consider a trust if you fall within these categories or have any of the following circumstances:

 • Large estate owner

-Some of these situations are clearer than others.
-If you have a large estate with multiple heirs and beneficiaries, for example, then a trust is one of the best ways to make sure the funds are distributed quickly and correctly once you are gone.
+Every situation, of course, is different.
+But if you have high-worth assets in various locations and complex distribution needs for various children, for example, then a trust is probably the way to go.
 The same applies if you have a retired spouse who, without your estate, may have only Social Security income or no consistent income to live on.

 Pro Tip:

-If you designate a third party as the trustee, you can shield a large portion of your estate from creditors or even the creditors of your heirs.
-By having the right kind of trust, you can prevent creditors from going after your assets until they have been distributed.
-This allows them to grow unencumbered while you (or your heirs) pay off debt.
+Pro Tip: By designating a third party as the trustee, you can also shield a large portion of your estate from creditors and your heirs’ creditors.
+With the right kind of trust in place, creditors can’t go after your assets until they’ve been distributed.
+Therefore, your wealth can grow unencumbered while you (or your heirs) pay off debt.

 Popular Types of Trusts

 In addition to the benefits outlined above, trusts are useful because they offer a lot of flexibility for how you (or a third party) can manage your estate.
-Each type of trust offers its own unique benefits, so below are some of the most common types of trusts and what they actually do.
+Each type of trust offers its own unique benefits.
+Below are some of the most common types of trusts and what they actually do.

 Asset-Protection Trust

-As the name implies, an asset-protection trust is designed to protect your money — specifically from current or future creditors.
-Essentially, you allow a third party to hold the funds without naming you — the creator of the trust — as a current beneficiary on the account.
-Once the risk of creditor attack has subsided, you can dissolve the trust or name yourself as a beneficiary.
+As the name implies, this kind of trust protects your assets — specifically from current or future creditors.
+Essentially, you allow a third party to hold the funds without naming yourself as a current beneficiary.
+After the risk of creditor attack has subsided, you may regain access, depending on the terms and jurisdiction.

 Pro Tip: